How to Beat Imposter Syndrome as a Blogger or Freelance Writer

 The Bottom Line

-You don’t have to know everything to be useful, you just need to be confident in what you do know.
+You don’t have to know everything to be useful; you just need to be confident in what you know.

-That said, if you make a commitment to gain knowledge in a subject matter of your choice, and stick with it, it may not be long before you’ve got the know-how and the reputation to build a sustainable business around it.
+That said, if you commit to gaining knowledge in a subject matter of your choice and stick with it, it may not be long before you’ve got the know-how and the reputation to build a sustainable business around it.

 Want our free email course on building a lifestyle business?
 Check it out here.